 Holly Tucker and Sophie Cornish, Notonthehighstreet.com

 Holly and Sophie were also mums who decided to start a business together.
 It started in 2005 around the kitchen table, with Holly’s baby there in a playpen.
 Notonthehighstreet is an online shop front for around 1,800 independent creative businesses.
 Each partner is carefully selected for quality and originality.
 Partners pay a fee to be listed on the site and around 20% of each sale.
 For the first few years the pair poured all of their savings into the business.
 Since then they have had three successful rounds of venture capital investment.
 It’s a high-growth route that resulted in a turnover of over £15 million in 2010 and 60 staff.
-VC is a hard-driving growth route, not for the faint hearted.
-See here for our review of Holly and Sophie’s warts and all book about growing their business.
+VC is a hard-driving growth route, not for the faint hearted and Sophie and Holly have been open and honest about some of the negative impacts on themselves and their family.
+They have also written two great books sharing their business advice and experience:

 Business Model: Online sales, membership, revenue sharing, printed catalogue.